Updated: May 2

 There is no better reward than when you awaken the possibility in another.

 On an Agile team, it is not enough to leverage your own value, you need to activate the full talent of your teammates as well.
 Invest in and cultivate your relationships.
 Grow your circle of influence at work and outside of work.
 The more time you spend building relationships, the less energy is spent on bureaucracy and politics.
 Strong, healthy relationships expedite team impact.
-Seek synergies, creating opportunities for the relationship to produce greater output than the input of its individual contributors.
+Seek synergies and create opportunities for the relationship to produce greater output than the input of its individual contributors.

 #8.
 Take time to reflect and renew